-Pezenas, situated between Montpellier and Beziers, is without doubt the most beautiful town in Languedoc.
-I maybe biased because Pezenas is my local town, but it is without doubt a great little spot, especially in the height of summer on a Wednesday or Friday night when all the shops in Pezenas stay open late and the old town is buzzing with life.
+Pezenas is without doubt the most beautiful town in Languedoc, if not the whole of South France.
+I maybe biased because Pezenas is my local town, but it is without doubt a great place to visit in France if you are on vacation.
+The best time to visit Pezenas is in the height of summer during the regular Friday night Estivale when all the shops in Pezenas stay open late, local vineyards are selling their wine on the streets and the old town is buzzing with life.

-Pezenas shot to fame when it was chosen as the seat of the languedoc parliament in 1456.
+Pezenas rose to prominence in 1456 when it was chosen as the seat of the regional Languedoc parliament.
 In the late 17th century Pezenas became the summer home of the Prince de Conti, who brought with him his entourage of playwrights and artists - including the then undiscovered writer Moliere.
+Moliere since his time in Pezenas, grew to become a celebrated French playwright on an equal footing with Shakespeare.
+Pezenas was allegedly the scene where Moliere unveiled his play "Le Médecin Volant" in 1655.

-The best part of Pezenas is the old town.
-Once the refuge of Jews, the narrow streets have been brilliantly preserved.
-You will still find small artisans working away and bijou restaurants tucked away in courtyards and alleys.
-Pezenas' tourism office is situated in a barber's shop where Moliere is supposed to have spent his afternoons.
+One of the best parts of Pezenas is the old town.
+Once the refuge or ghetto of Jews, the narrow streets have been brilliantly preserved.
+Today you will still find small artisans working away and bijou restaurants tucked away in courtyards and alleys.

 Pezenas tourism information - restaurants and cuisine

 Pezenas is also a real festival town.
-There is always something going on - whether it be an antiques fair (the town is famous for its brocante shops) or a film festival or a theatre festival. the major event though is undoubtedly the "Le Poulain" festival, where a mock horse is paraded through the town's streets, followed by much noise and drinking (ses Le Poulain for more details).
+In the summer there is always something going on - whether it be an French antiques markets (the town is famous for its brocante shops) or a theatre festival.
+But the major event of the year is undoubtedly the "Le Poulain" festival, where a mock horse is paraded through the town's streets, followed by much noise and drinking (ses Le Poulain for more details).

 Pezenas tourist information office